 Anthony Mantuano is the Materials Manager at a local hospital.
 However, his passion is reading and writing horror, science fiction, and fantasy.
 After the birth of his son, he decided to pursue writing more seriously.
 “Who’s There” is just the beginning of many stories to come.

-How many times have I told them?
+How many times had I told them?
 They didn’t believe me.
 My whole family thought it was a phase, a childish trait.
 Every time I listened to them and forgot about it, I heard it again.
 It was loud and clear, unmistakable.
-Again, the knocking that came from inside my closet was not in my head, it was not my mind playing tricks on me.
+Again, the knocking that came from inside my closet was not in my head; it was not my mind playing tricks on me.
 This was real.

 I cried out for my mother.

 My mother ran in my room.
 She was agitated.
 I must have bothered her, or disturbed her with my nonsense once again.

 “Honey.”
 She always began her sentences towards me with “honey.”
 My mother then began to explain to me that if this was about my closet door again then she would be extremely angry with me.

 It was real.
 I told her it was real.
 I heard it; it was in my closet.
 I explained this to her with a stream of tears flowing over my cheeks.